dominant-strategies/quai-docusaurus/docs/develop/smart-contracts/languages.md

 - Support for cross-chain transactions via the [`etx`](/develop/smart-contracts/opcode-additions.md#etx) opcode.
 - Support for cross-chain address validation via the [`isaddrInternal`](/develop/smart-contracts/opcode-additions.md#isaddrinternal) opcode.

 Additional opcode usage is currently supported via [inline assembly](https://docs.soliditylang.org/en/latest/assembly.html).
-More details on usage of `ext` and `isaddrinternal` can be found on the [Opcode Additions page](/develop/smart-contracts/opcode-additions.md).
+More details on the usage of `ext` and `isaddrinternal` can be found on the [Opcode Additions page](/develop/smart-contracts/opcode-additions.md).

 #### Example Implementation